jharwell/sierra/docs/src/usage/pipeline.rst

 some parts of this can be done in parallel.
 This includes one or more of:

 - Computing statistics over/about experimental data for stage 4 for use in graph generation in stage 4.
-See :ref:`ln-usage-cli` documentation for ``--dist-stats`` for details.
+See :ref:`ln-sierra-usage-cli` documentation for ``--dist-stats`` for details.

 - Creating images from project ``.csv`` files for rendering in stage 4.
-See :ref:`ln-usage-rendering-project` for details.
+See :ref:`ln-sierra-usage-rendering-project` for details.

 Part of default pipeline.